oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

 ## Conclusions

-Congratulations on completing this Lab, as well as this LiveLab!
+**Congratulations on completing this Lab, as well as this LiveLab!**

 In this Lab, you have:

 * Custom-trained an AI Vision model
-* Witness your model serve your input in real-time, demonstrating reported accuracy
+* Witness your model serve your input in real-time, demonstrating model accuracy

 In this LiveLab, you have successfully implemented a highly transferrable OCI solution pattern à la Professor Hu, and simulated the experience of automating, accelerating, and enhancing a biomedical research process by producing your own cell classifier.

-The next step in this solution pattern would be to consider the ways in the model analysis would be processed for end-user consumption.
-You are now ready to apply the principals you discovered in this lab to [use cases](../workshops/freetier/index.html?lab=intro) where a similar pattern of labeling data and training models on OCI would yield significant time and cost savings returns.
+The next step in this solution pattern would be to process the JSON representation of the model analysis for end-user consumption.

 In addition to image classification, OCI supports AI automation of tasks such as: